 She launched her blog, Classymommy.com, as a way to chronicle her life as a new mom but it quickly transformed into a small business venture for the Philadelphia mom of two.
 In the past three years, Padilla has reviewed more than 1,000 products, everything from diapers to plush toys to infant-safe skin creams, to the delight of the growing parenting community that she says considers a stamp of approval from fellow parents to be the final word.

 The difference is they also have a high-powered Hollywood agent, ad campaigns with some of the world's top brands and distribution through Google's vast network.
 Welcome to the world of mommy blogging, where women juggle the demands of childcare with building audiences online.
 It's also, increasingly, a place where top brands battle for their attention, hoping for reviews from "real moms" and access to the valuable power of word of mouth.

 She chronicles her experiences as a mom and virtual executive at JessicaKnows.com.
 There's no mistaking it.
 Moms have an impact in the blogosphere.
 And a lucky few, like Dooce, are turning it into the main source of income for their family.
 Top 100 Female Bloggers.
 Warning : Creating default object from empty value in /homepages/3/d248126492/htdocs/eb/wp-includes/comment-template.php on line 663 Warning : Creating default object from empty value in /homepages/3/d248126492/htdocs/eb/wp-includes/comment-template.php on line 663 Warning : Creating default object from empty value in /homepages/3/d248126492/htdocs/eb/wp-includes/comment-template.php on line 663 Welcome to the First Official Top 100 Female Blogger List .

-The Ultimate Mommy Blog List Update August, 2008: If you want to see the world's most complete collection of mommy blogs, go to Moms.alltop .
+I had previously created the Top 50 Female Blogger list which soon grew to a 100.
+This list is updated as of July 7th 2008.
+If you’d like to be added to this list or nominate someone, please send me an email by clicking here and use the subject line “Female Blogger”.
+Alltop - Top Moms News.
+The Ultimate Mommy Blog List.
+Update August, 2008: If you want to see the world's most complete collection of mommy blogs, go to Moms.alltop .
 While poking around the BlogHer site, I found what must be the definitive list of blogs for moms.
 I provide it below.
 If you know a mom, please forward this list to her.
-I’m pretty sure she’ll find something of interest.
+The Blogger Mom, in Your Face.
 Updated April 10, 2008 11:59 p.m.

 ET Lots of businesses get hate mail, but few owners react the way Heather Armstrong does.
-The Blogger Mom, in Your Face
+Five Reasons Why Mom Blogs Are the Blogs to Watch.
+Mama Knows Breast: Adventures in Breastfeeding.